elastic/examples/Exploring Public Datasets/donorschoose/README.md

 ##### Version

 Example has been tested in following versions:
-- Elasticsearch 6.0
+- Elasticsearch 7.8
-- Kibana 6.0
+- Kibana 7.8

-**We recommend atleast 8GB of availble RAM for this example**.
+**We recommend atleast 8GB of availble RAM for running ElasticSearch for this example**.
 The dataset continues to grow and thus the counts indicated might no longer be accurate as of the time of writing - 11/2017.

 ### Installation & Setup